ongres/stackgres/doc/content/en/04-administration-guide/07-high-availability/01-switchover/_index.md

 +-----------+-------------+------------------+--------+---------+----+-----------+
 ```

-The old master node `stackgres-0` will be stopped and then re-joined to the cluster as a replica.
+The old primary node `stackgres-0` will be stopped and then re-joined to the cluster as a replica.

 ```
 bash-4.4$ patronictl list